Toyota 4Runner Insurance Rates

 Rates are averaged for all Toyota 4Runner models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a quick rundown of the primary concepts that were covered in the charts and tables above.
+The following items are a brief review of the car insurance concepts raised in the charts and tables above.

-- High-risk drivers with reckless driving or DUI convictions pay on average $1,040 more per year to insure a Toyota 4Runner
+- Higher risk drivers with DUI or reckless driving convictions may pay on average $1,040 more per year than a driver with a clean driving record

 Is a Toyota 4Runner worth the money?
 As you’ve learned from the information above, many factors impact your overall insurance rates.
 If you found a Toyota 4Runner for sale, you can lower your insurance premiums by comparison shopping, and seeking out discounts.